Are Loan Points a Tax Deduction?

-This IRS allocation requirement has been backed up by a 1988 Tax Court decision, though the Eighth Circuit Court of Appeals rejected the allocation rule when points are paid on a long-term mortgage that replaces a short-term loan with a balloon payment.
+This IRS allocation requirement was backed up by a 1988 Tax Court decision, although the Eighth Circuit Court of Appeals rejected the allocation rule when points are paid on long-term mortgages that replace a short-term loan with a balloon payment.

-The law makes it easier for the IRS to check on whether a homeowner properly deducts points.
-The lender has to report to the IRS the amount of points, other than refinancing points, paid directly by a borrower.
-The amount must be listed on Form 1098.
-Like 1099 forms from banks and brokerage firms that report dividend and interest information, 1098 forms are sent to the IRS for use by its computers, which compare 1098 figures with amounts listed as deductions for points on Schedule A of Form 1040.
+The lender has to report to the IRS the amount of points paid directly by a borrower, other than refinancing points.
+The amount must be listed on Form 1098, which is sent to the IRS which then compares these 1098 figures with amounts listed as deductions for points by taxpayers on Schedule A of Form 1040.

-Other complications kick in when you are the seller and pay points to induce the lender to arrange financing for the buyer.
+Other complications kick in when you're the seller and you pay points to induce the lender to arrange financing for the buyer.

-You cannot count the points as interest.
-But as a selling expense, they reduce the amount of any gain you realize from the sale and are deductible by the buyer, who then must do some paperwork.
-He or she has to subtract the amount paid from the purchase price in computing the home’s basis — the figure used to determine gain or loss on the sale of an asset.
+You can't count these points as interest, but they do reduce the amount of any gain you realize from the sale.
+The buyer must subtract the amount paid from the purchase price in computing the home’s basis—the figure used to determine capital gain or loss on the sale of an asset.

 Are Prepayment Penalties Tax Deductible?

-Be mindful of another wrinkle if you prepay the mortgage on a principal residence and are hit with a hefty penalty (a percentage of the unpaid balance) for the privilege of paying it ahead of time.
-No matter what the lender calls it, that extra charge is fully deductible home mortgage interest.
+Be mindful of another wrinkle if you prepay the mortgage on a principal residence only to be hit with a hefty penalty, a percentage of the unpaid balance, for the privilege of paying it off ahead of time.

-Julian Block is an attorney, syndicated columnist and former IRS special agent (criminal investigator).
-This article was excerpted with permission from the pamphlet: "The Home Seller's Guide to Tax Savings: Simple Ways For Any Seller to Lower Taxes To The Legal Minimum," which can be ordered by sending $19.95 for a postpaid copy to J. Block, 3 Washington Sq., #1-G, Larchmont, NY 10538.
+Julian Block is an attorney, syndicated columnist, and former IRS special agent.
+This article was largely excerpted with permission from the pamphlet "The Home Seller's Guide to Tax Savings: Simple Ways for Any Seller to Lower Taxes To The Legal Minimum," which can be ordered from J. Block, 3 Washington Sq., #1-G, Larchmont, NY 10538.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.